samcat437/Milestone-2/README.md

 [Jest](https://jestjs.io/) : Jest was run through the terminal through Git to run test cases on select functions during automated testing.
 See the testing section for more information.

+[Favicon.io](https://favicon.io/favicon-converter/) : This website allowed me to generate a favicon for the site.

 [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) : Chrome Dev tools were utilised for the Javascript console as well as to verify the site's responsiveness and visual presentation.

 ### Fixed Bugs